 Netflix has a story channel dedicated to just this; a series of polls that simply ask the viewer “how cute” they think an animal is.

-If nothing else, polls are way of keeping your account active and interesting, and helps establish that “personal” connection with your viewership.
+If nothing else, polls are a way of keeping your account active and interesting.
+They help establish that “personal” connection with your viewership.

 You’re almost set!
 Here are just a few more ideas for making ultimate use of Instagram polls; tips that are sure to further get the votes rolling.

 - Grab attention!
 As mentioned earlier, polls that are visually appealing are more likely to capture random scrollers, and thus, more responses.
 Spice your story up with all the design tools, stickers, and backgrounds that your options have to offer.

 - Keep it short and clear.
 Be sure audiences can easily understand your question and the provided options.
 Avoid long-winded text; these can easily lose viewers’ attention, making them more likely to skip over your story.

 - Keep track of your votes.
 Your entire objective for setting up a poll is to hear what your audience has to say – so be sure to check back on your results, especially if you’ve asked Instagram poll questions related to your business.
 Also, remember that, like stories, your polls will only be up for 24 hours max!

 Since its creation, Stories have become an Instagram powerhouse, with 500 million users on the feature every day.

 Statistics also show that one-third of the “most viewed” stories are found on business accounts, so it’s safe to say they’ve become a necessary marketing tactic on the platform.